Public Disclosure and Private Decisions: Equity Market Execution Quality and Order Routing

 Robert H. Jennings

 Indiana University - Kelley School of Business - Department of Finance

 Singapore Management University - Lee Kong Chian School of Business

 New York Stock Exchange NYSE - Strategy and Research

-In 2001, the Securities and Exchange Commission (SEC) required market centers to publish monthly execution-quality reports in an effort to spur competition for order flow between markets.
+In 2001, the SEC required market centers to publish monthly execution-quality reports in an effort to spur competition for order flow between markets.
 Using samples of stocks trading on several markets, we investigate whether past execution quality affects order-routing decisions and whether the new disclosure requirements influence this relationship.
 We find that routing decisions are associated with execution quality; markets reporting low execution costs and fast fills subsequently receive more orders.
-Moreover, the reports themselves appear to provide information that was 2unavailable previously.
+Moreover, the reports themselves appear to provide information that was unavailable previously.
 Our results are consistent with active competition for order flow that can be influenced by public disclosure.

 Keywords: Disclosure regulation, execution quality, order routing decisions, SEC Rule 11Ac1-5

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.